cIAmAShape/NGPTesting/intro-to-bash/README.md

 ```
 sh hello.sh > output.txt
 ```
 If the file output.txt did not exist before, now it does!
-Taking a look inside of that new file will most definietly have the output you are looking for.
+Taking a look inside of that new file will most definitely have the output you are looking for.
 But say we instead want not to *overwrite* and file, but *add information to the end* of a file?
-We can do that to, with the concationation ">>" operator:
+We can do that to, with the concatenation ">>" operator:
 ```
 sh hello.sh >> output.txt
 ```
 We have just added to the end of the file.
 This is especially useful if you, say, need to sort and add data from multiple data files to a centralized file for easy reading.

 There is one last output-manipulation operator which is perhaps the **most important** one to know: the "|" or "pipe" operator.
-It allows you to take standard ouput *(stdout)* from one bash script/command and use it as standard input *(stdin)* for another.
+It allows you to take standard output *(stdout)* from one bash script/command and use it as standard input *(stdin)* for another.
 I like to think of it as "sending" the output from once place directly into another.
 For example, if we wanted to count how many words are printed to the screen when running `hello.sh`, we could "pipe" the printed output into `wc`, a command that counts words:
 ```
 sh hello.sh | wc -w
 #Notice the -w flag.
 It specifics to wc to count only words and nothing else (it can count lines, bytes, characters, etc.)